chikai-io/contract-interface/README.md

 ## Examples

 TODO (features are still being worked on)
+(Currently the `examples/` directory doesn't really contain any actual example)